-In her newest research, Cao is developing interdisciplinary frameworks to offer new perspectives on globalization in the eighteenth and nineteenth centuries.
-She is working on a new book entitled Painting and the Making of American Empire, 1830-1898—the first synthetic treatment in American art history of nineteenth-century art and overseas imperialism.
-The project focuses on the globalization of American commerce and the establishment of a system of colonial power relations in the decades leading up to 1898.
-It explores such topics as landscapes of polar expedition and tourism, still lifes of imported goods, and ethnographic portraiture.
-The book also tackles the legacy of American imperialism, connecting the metropolitan, Euro-American painters of the past with the more racially diverse global artists of the present.
+She is currently writing a book entitled Painting and the Making of American Empire, 1830-1898, the first synthetic treatment of nineteenth-century art and empire in the global context.
+The project offers revisionist readings of globally-themed art including history paintings of the colonial past, landscapes of polar expedition and tropical tourism, still lifes of imported goods, and ethnographic portraiture.
+The book aims to connect historic American paintings to the flows of commodities and peoples through colonial systems and infrastructures in the decades leading up to formal U.S. colonization in 1898.
+It also tackles the legacy of American imperialism, connecting the metropolitan, Euro-American painters of the past with the more racially diverse global artists of the present.

 The End of Landscape in Nineteenth-Century America (Berkeley, CA: University of California Press, 2018)